rajibhossen/workload-driven-autoscaling-ensemble-cluster24/README.md

   - [autoscaling](datasets/autoscaling-studies) - Contains datasets of all autoscaling strategies with all applications
   - [horizontal pod autoscaling](datasets/horizontal-pod-autoscaling-simulation) - Simulation data for horizontal pod autoscaling
   - [scaling](datasets/scaling) - Contains datasets for experiments conducted by kubescaler.
+- [setup](setup) - This directory contains the instructions to setup horizontal pod autoscaling and cluster autoscaling.
+These are for standalone setup.
+We provided setup instructions for these with each experiments.